Nominators must complete a nominee submission by 31 May each year with the following:

 2023 | Carmen S. Menoni | For leading contributions to the science and application of amorphous oxide coatings to gravitational wave detectors and ultrahigh intensity lasers, as well as exemplary leadership in championing for the inclusion of students and young professionals. |

-© Copyright 2024 IEEE — All rights reserved.
-A not-for-profit organization, IEEE is the world’s largest technical professional organization dedicated to advancing technology for the benefit of humanity.
+© Copyright 2024 IEEE – All rights reserved.
+A public charity, IEEE is the world’s largest technical professional organization dedicated to advancing technology for the benefit of humanity.